moashraf86/CVMaster/README.md

 ## Credits

 The design and certain features of **CVMaster** were inspired by the open-source project [Reactive Resume](https://rxresu.me).
-While we drew inspiration from their user-friendly interface, **CVMaster** was implemented using a different technology stack and approach to suit the unique goals of this project.
+While we drew inspiration from their user-friendly interface, **CVMaster** was built with a different technology stack and tailored approach to fit the unique goals of this project.

+In addition, we introduced new features and presented some existing ones in a different way to enhance usability and deliver a more personalized experience.

-We appreciate the efforts of the [Reactive Resume](https://rxresu.me) community for their inspiring work.
+We deeply appreciate the efforts of the [Reactive Resume](https://rxresu.me) community for their inspiring work.